Bictole/Peaceland/first_presentation/report.md

 * using an interpreted language like Python or R for not only their Proof Of Concept, but also their real life solution;
 * forgetting about the peacewatchers' need of quickly fetching data, and thus not having set up an AP database with a list of each citizen's peace score.

+### 4) Peaceland has likely forgotten some technical information in the report sent by the drone.
+In the future, this information could help Peaceland make its peacewatchers much more efficient.
+Which information?

+Currently, peacewatchers have the responsibility of computing the peace score of their surrounding citizens.
+Therefore, they have to be capable of fetching the most up-to-date information at any given time.
+However, they may be improved in various manners by sending additional information in their reports, as well as by slightly modifying some of the information they are sending.

+First, it is possible that the communication channels that are established between a given peacewatcher and our servers are disturbed.
+In such an event, the servers may not receive all of the reports in order, nor instantly.
+To prevent any of such problems to happen, the peacewatchers should add a timestamp to their reports.

+Furthermore, there is a high probability that two citizens of Peaceland share the same name.
+It can thus be a problem for us to handle the collisions when updating peace scores.
+Thus, it would be useful for them not to send the name of a citizen, but rather a unique identifier.

+Moreover, in the current state of things, some unfortunate edge cases may occur.
+For instance, consider the following scenario:
+1. a citizen does a bad deed and has their peace score reduced to a value right above the alert threshold (`peacescore_at_t0 = THRESHOLD`);
+1. the citizen does a good deed, and their peace score should be updated positively.
+However, there is some delay for this to happen (`peacescore_at_t3 = THRESHOLD + ω`);
+1. at `t1`, another peacewatcher fetches the citizen's peace score (`peacescore_at_t1 = peacescore_at_t0 = THRESHOLD`), and the citizen performs a minor bad deed that is recorded.
+This other peacewatcher records that, computes a new peacescore (`peacescore_at_t2 = THRESHOLD - ع > 0 ,ع < ω`) that is below threshold;
+1. Because this peacescore is below the threshold, it induces an alert, which immediately calls the peacemakers.
+However the theoretical score of the citizen at `t2` should have been `theoretical_peacescore_at_t2 = THRESHOLD + ω - ع`, which is above the threshold;

+This scenario is one of many examples of bugs that could be induced by having peacewatchers send computed scores instead of delta values of scores *(i.e. the values of the modifications related to a citizen's deed)*.

+The peacewatchers should thus send a list of a citizen's deeds, or the sum of the peacepoint value of these said deeds in each report rather than recomputing the peacescores every time.